-Suddenly, the footsteps became much quieter.
+The footsteps became much quieter right away.
 We could barely hear the clanking of their weapons and the shuffling of their soles.
 We had to move, and fast.
 I dragged the girl close to the corpse and gave her a silent order to hide underneath.
 She was much smaller than the man, so she should be able to slip under without any problem.
 Her eyes widened in panic.
 She shook her head vigorously, but there was no time.

 I whispered in her ear, "Keep your pistol drawn and be ready."

 Then I ruthlessly pushed her close to the window and forced the corpse onto her body.
 A breech-clap sounded a few feet from the door.
 She froze.
 I smeared her face with the blood of my victim while she looked at me with terrified eyes.
 They seemed to be shouting at me, "And you?
 You have nowhere to hide!"
 She was right, but I still tried to give her a reassuring smile.